keith-merchant-ibm/vpc-on-classic-1/vpc-user-permissions.md

 5. In the **Assign users additional access** section, select **IAM services** and complete the following information:
    * From the **What type of access do you want to assign?** list, select **All Identity and Access enabled services** for all IAM-enabled services.
    * In the adjacent **in** field, select **All resource groups**.
-   * If you want to grant access to a specific region, select it from the list; otherwise, keep **All regions** (default).
+   * If you want to grant access to a specific region, select it from the list; otherwise, keep **All regions**.
    * In the **Platform access** area, select at least **Viewer** to allow the user to create new resources in a resource group.
+It can be set to **No access** if you do not want to allow the user to create new resources.
 See [Roles required to manage VPC resources](/docs/vpc-on-classic?topic=vpc-on-classic-resource-authorizations-required-for-api-and-cli-calls) to determine which permissions are needed.
    * In the **Service access** area, select at least **Reader** to give the user read access to [VPC resource types](/docs/vpc-on-classic?topic=vpc-on-classic-about-vpc-infrastructure-resources).
 YOu can click **View more** to select additional roles.
    * In the **Resource group access** area, select **Viewer**.
 6. Scroll to the end of the page and click **Add**.